 We speak at various conferences, events, workshops and conferences.
 These are both for the general public and for different professions.

-Conferences prsented at range from SXSW (USA) and Click Summit (Portugal) to the European Association of Palliative Care World Congress (Berlin and the Netherlands) and The Nationella Konferensen i Palliativ Vård (Sweden).
+Conferences presented at range from SXSW (USA) and Click Summit (Portugal) to the European Association of Palliative Care World Congress (Berlin and the Netherlands) and The Nationella Konferensen i Palliativ Vård (Sweden).

-We are based in the UK but run workshops largely for the health and social care sector, globally.
+We are based in the UK and support the health and social care sector, globally.

 If you would like us to speak at your conference, event or to host a workshop get in touch.